 There is usually a sense of dismay when you realize something isn’t quite right with your furnace.
 You’re resting at home and you realize your furnace is endlessly kicking in and shutting off.
 However, before you panic, there are several items you can check when you first notice that your furnace seems to be shutting off a lot more than it should be.

-- Check the air filter in your furnace—You may think that air filters are only used to help keep the air inside your home cleaner, but the filters also work to keep your system clean.
-Your first step when you realize there is an issue with your system should be checking your air filter to see if it needs to be replaced.
-If it’s clogged or dirty, it can make it hard for air to flow over the heat exchanger.
+- Check the air filter in your furnace—You may think that air filters are only used to help keep the indoor air cleaner, but they also support keeping your system clean.
+Your first step when you realize there is a problem with your system should be checking your air filter to see if it needs replacement.
+If it’s clogged or dirty, it can make it difficult for air to flow over the heat exchanger.

-- Check out your windows for proper insulation—If your home doesn’t have the right insulation, your furnace is likely to shut off more often.
-Walk around your home and check the windows to make sure they are all closed and take a look at the seals around your windows for any drafts or cold air entering the home.
+- Check out your windows for proper insulation—If your home doesn’t have the right insulation, your furnace is likely to shut off more frequently.
+Walk around your home and check the windows to make sure they are all closed and examine the seals around your windows for any drafts or cold air coming into the house.

 While you can review these issues on your own, if issues still continue after these checks, it might be time to call in the professionals.
-When your furnace is consistently turning off, it can lead to unnecessary work and stress on your system that could cause more pricey repairs or even a replacement.
+When your furnace is consistently turning off, it can result in unnecessary work and stress on your system that could cause more pricey repairs or even a replacement.

 Our experts are here to help you examine the situation and identify the root of the cause, so you can enjoy the rest of the season with the optimum indoor comfort.
 If you have questions, give us a call at 866-397-3787 or use our online scheduler to conveniently request an appointment.